SIP Integration

 ## SIP Setup Wizard

-The SIP Setup Wizard provides a guided, step-by-step experience for configuring SIP trunks.
+The SIP Setup Wizard provides a guided, step-by-step experience for standing up a trunk.
 Access it by clicking **"Add trunk"** on the [SIP Dashboard](https://app.bland.ai/dashboard/sip-trunks).

-Choose whether this trunk handles **inbound** (calls coming to Bland) or **outbound** (Bland placing calls through your SIP provider).
+Name the trunk and choose its **direction** — **inbound** (calls coming to Bland), **outbound** (Bland placing calls through your provider), or **both**.

 <Accordion title="API">